hniska/lessons-learned/a_few_lessons_learned.md

 Nice to know commit flags for LSA

-- commit lso no-networking
+- commit lsa no-networking
   - Commits down to the RFS layer but not to devices
-- commit no-lso no-networking
+- commit no-lsa no-networking
   - Commits stays in the CFS layer

 ### Sync-from is expensive